Hitendra Nath Goswami: Career

 In 1991, he was requested to fight the Assam Assembly Election from Jorhat constituency as an A.G.P.
 (Asom Gana Parishad) candidate.
 Though he did not have any political background, he left his successful career and decided to enter active politics to fight for the aspirations of the Assamese society.
-He contested the 1991 Assam Legislative Assembly election, defeating runner-up Indian National Congress (Congress) candidate Dina Nath Rajkhowa by a margin of 4.73 percent votes.
+He contested the 1991 Assam Legislative Assembly election, defeating runner-up Indian National Congress (Congress) candidate Dina Nath Rajkhowa by a margin of 4.73 per cent votes.
 He went on to win the 1996 and 2001 Assam legislative assembly election.
 In 1996 he was made a Power minister and served until 2001.
 Out of his 3 terms in the assembly, two terms were spent as an Opposition member.
 In a recent TV debate, he said due to the severe financial crisis during his terms in Jorhat, he couldn't complete large scale initiatives for the people.
 In-spite of the immense fund crunch, with effective planning and management he was able to complete a few remarkable activities: